semnan-university-ai/machine-learning-class/final project/Eveaskari/ID3.md

   ## Covi-19 Project
   ### ID3

   #### Hello everyone.
-I'm going to test one dataset over some algorithms.Let's see what's going to happen!
+I'm going to test one dataset over ID3 algorithm.Let's see what's going to happen!
   first of all i'm going to import my dataset from my google drive:
   ```
   from google.colab import drive